-Every week, we’ll have resources designed by teacher and artist, Jennifer Carlisle, for taking notes, sharing encouragement, and recording your brave thoughts and moments.
-Look for samples with sign up in early August.
+For this study we have simple and beautiful resources especially designed for creating reminders and taking notes.
+These visual faith tools were created by teacher and artist, Jennifer Carlisle.
+Use them to share encouragement and record your brave thoughts and moments.
 Sarah from PiecefulJoy will also have some optional reminders we can use in our homes and places.
 We all need as many reminders as we can get on this road to bravery, don’t we?

 A Final Thought

 Are you hungry for something real for yourself and the people in your life?